-You and Dr. Virtuoso or Dr. Mersha may decide that a tooth extraction is the most effective way to save your smile.
+You and our office or Dr. Mersha may decide that a tooth extraction is the most effective way to save your smile.
 Your tooth may need extraction due to decay, periodontal disease, or physical trauma.
 An overcrowded or crooked smile could also be a cause for tooth removal.

 Our conservative dentists will discuss all of your options with you and do their best to help you avoid extraction wherever possible.
 However, extraction and replacement can be a great choice in many situations.
 When a tooth is severely infected, a tooth extraction may be the best way to preserve the health and appearance of the rest of your smile.

 What should you expect from a tooth extraction at Discovery Dental?
 When you come in for your procedure, you can expect a positive environment and gentle care.
 The tooth extraction process includes just three steps:

 Your dentist will numb the tooth and the area around it with a local anesthetic.
 You may feel some pressure during your tooth removal, but you should not feel any pain.

 Your dental professional will wiggle the tooth to widen the socket to promote a comfortable removal.
 If the socket cannot be properly expanded, the tooth will be separated into small sections.